• Skip to main content

 • 2 dice.
 We love having festive dice like these vintage colored dice.

-• Pen and paper for scoring; alternatively, use our printable scorecard Use the email form box directly after step 6 of the instructions to get it.
+• Pen and paper for scoring; alternatively, use our printable scorecard.
+Use the email form box directly after step 6 of these instructions to get it the printable.

 CHICAGO DICE GAME INSTRUCTIONS